flexisaf/internship-challenge/README.md

 # The mini cbt app
 We'd like you to build a basic computer based test application.
 It should have the following features:

-1. Manage exam questions (by admin).
+1. Manage exam questions (Admin).
  A predefined admin should be able to login and create multiple choice questions for different subject together with their expected answers
 2. Signup (students).
   First Name, Last Name, Phone and email will be Ok.
 But you can add more fields
-2. Take exams
+3. Take exams (Students)
   Students should be able to login to the app
-  View available subjects, then select to take exams for a subject Take exams, sub
+  View available subjects, then select to take exams for a subject Take exams and view result by subject